foundation/motion-ui/docs/src/animations.md

 }
 ```

-To trigger the queue, add the class `.is-animating` to the parent container.
+**To play the queue**, add the class `.is-animating` to the parent container.
 This can be done easily in JavaScript:

 ```js
 // Plain JavaScript (IE10+)